Hu Angang: Political and economic positions

-Hu claims that the Chinese socialist system is superior to other systems.
+Hu position is that the Chinese socialist system is superior to other systems.
 In a July 2011 article for the People's Forum, Hu wrote that: "The CPC has always adhered to the mass line, rooting itself among the people in order to make democratic decisions.
 This is manifested in the superiority of the socialist policy-making system with Chinese characteristics.
 This policy-making system is based on the mass line of the Party, that is from the masses, to the masses and putting into practice what has been learned from practice."

-Hu is also a proponent of China's state-owned enterprises, claiming that they are the backbone of national growth in China.
+Hu is also a proponent of China's state-owned enterprises (SOEs) writing that they are the backbone of national growth in China.
+Hu's view is that SOEs are the most important Chinese representatives in global market competition and that they "genuinely embody the national, political and organizational advantages of socialism.
+This is their main difference from capitalist enterprises."
 In an op-ed for the People's Daily Hu wrote: "The Western corporate culture emphasizes individualism, while the State-owned enterprise culture focuses more on harmony and collectivism.
 A good business model not only creates material wealth, but also creates spiritual wealth.
 Chinese corporate culture reflects this spiritual wealth, which in turn is a form of internal and external soft power.
 China, being a huge economy, needs large, internationally competitive State-owned enterprises.
 This is the only way that China can ensure that its enterprises enjoy a strong position amid fierce international competition."
-This puts him at odds with Chinese Premier Li Keqiang who publicly favors reducing State intervention in the economy and has said that the Government should reduce its role in the economy even if doing so feels "like cutting one’s wrist."
-His advocate of China's SOE has led him to be described as a Chinese New Left.
+His advocacy of China's SOEs has led HU to be described as part of the Chinese New Left.
+This puts him at odds with Chinese former Premier Li Keqiang who favors reducing State intervention in the economy and has said that the Government should reduce its role in the economy even if doing so feels "like cutting one's wrist."